2025 Solar Incentives Guide for Tustin, CA - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-The phrase "solar incentives" refers to financial incentives implemented by the government and by solar companies to encourage increased use of renewable energy by making the installation and use of solar panels more affordable.
-Different kinds of incentives, including discounts, cash back or monthly utility bill credits, might be available to you.
-Some incentives may be offered by the California government, by your utility company or by county or municipality, while others are federal.
-Types of solar incentives might include:
+The term "solar incentives" includes a wide range of financial incentives designed to make installing and using solar panels more affordable.
+This is done to encourage people to switch to renewable energy.
+Different kinds of incentives, like discounts, cash back or credit towards your monthly utility bill, may be available to you.
+Some incentives may be provided via the California government, by your utility company or by county or municipality, while others are federal.
+Categories of solar incentives include:

-• Solar Renewable Energy Certificate (SREC): SRECs and other similar performance-based incentives are typically handled at the state level.
-Once your solar panel system meets a certain threshold (usually a small amount of energy production), you are eligible to receive SRECs that can be sold to your utility company or other buyers.
-The money you receive is usually considered part of your taxable income.
+• Solar Renewable Energy Certificate (SREC): SRECs and similar performance-based incentives are usually handled at the state level.
+Once your solar panel system meets the threshold (typically a small amount of energy production), you are eligible to receive SRECs that can be sold to your utility company or other buyers.
+The money you receive from the sale is usually considered part of your taxable income.

-• Rebates: Your solar installer might help you claim a rebate, or partial refund after purchase, for your solar system.
+• Rebates: Some solar companies will help you claim a rebate, or partial refund after purchase, for your solar panels.
 Counties or states will also offer limited-time rebates at various times.
-The value of a rebate will usually come off the total price before any tax credits are calculated.
+If you receive a rebate, that amount will usually come off the total price before tax credits are calculated.

 Best Regional Coverage